 The weak subjectivity period refers to how far behind the chain head a node can be before 1/3 of validators may have exited since the node was last in sync.

-For example, if ⅓ of validators withdraw their stake and continue signing blocks and attestations, they can form a chain which conflicts with the finalised state.
-If your node is far enough behind the chain head not to be aware that they’ve withdrawn their funds, these validators can act dishonestly and continue feeding you blocks to lead you down the wrong chain.
+For example, if 1/3 of validators withdraw their stake and continue signing blocks and attestations, they can form a chain which conflicts with the finalized state.
+If your node is far enough behind the chain head not to be aware that they've withdrawn their funds, these validators can act dishonestly and continue feeding you blocks to lead you down the wrong chain.